Chihuahua Oil Lands., ca. 1910-1929

 Even in its early days the DeGolyer Library played a significant role on the cultural scene in Dallas.
 It was housed in its own splendid library room at “Rancho Encinal,” the DeGolyer estate overlooking White Rock Lake.
 The City of Dallas purchased the DeGolyer estate in 1982 and opened an arboretum and botanical garden in 1984.

-This digital collection contains a growning number of documents and photographs from Everette Lee DeGolyer, Sr. (1886-1956) Papers.
+This digital collection contains a growing number of documents and photographs from Everette Lee DeGolyer, Sr. (1886-1956) Papers.
 A finding aid to the collection is also available in TARO.

 Everette Lee DeGolyer, Sr. papers on Mexico Oil